Gamer-Kold/gamer-kold.github.io/content/blog/the_moment.md

 title = 'The Moment Of Clarity' date = 2024-11-21T13:03:58+05:00
 draft = false
-blog_tags = ["programming", "flow", "focus"]
+"blog/tags" = ["programming", "flow", "focus"]
 +++

 I remember someone saying something along the lines of this to me a couple months ago:

-> If you want to be the best programmer in your field, that is driven > by a desire for respect at it's core.
-You want to be respected so you drive > to improve yourself.
+> If you want to be the best programmer in your field, that is driven by a desire for respect at it's core.
+You want to be respected so you drive to improve yourself.

 This never sat right with me but at the time.
 And now I remember why.
 All